 According to Datafloq, 28% of all delivery costs belong to the last mile delivery.
-It is a critical part of the whole process, as the efficacy of it can have a direct result on sales, customer experience and, in some cases, product quality.
+It is a critical part of the whole process, as the efficacy of it can have a direct result on sales, customer experience, and, in some cases, product quality.

 Taking into account the wide variety of how people enter their addresses and how much time does it take to deliver the goods to specific locations, ML can provide valuable assistance in optimizing the process and offering the clients more accurate information on the shipment status.

 Large enterprises are also interested in this branch of machine learning due to the vast demand for internal tracking.

+Big data visualization, marketing, real-time monitoring and activity, all kinds of predictions (from demand forecasting and customer behavior to weather at any location globally).
 This toolkit is as vast as it looks, with much effort required to tune it properly.
 But once machine learning is done right for a business, it lets the company step up their game.
-This report of DHL and IBM offers more insight into ML and its methodologies, with a great visualization of the latter:
+The report of DHL and IBM offers more insight into ML and its methodologies, with a great visualization of the latter: